based in new york city. currently in copenhagen. made in a 7115-owned factory in guangzhou city, china.

 WHY WE LIKE IT:

-szeki is a meticulous person in general, and she’s obsessively thorough in her design process. she painstakingly explores functionality, versatility, and approachability, and she does so while also refusing to abandon the beauty and style of the garment. she’s a magician of draping, and her sumo coats are a dream.
+szeki is a meticulous person in general, and she’s obsessively thorough in her design process. she manages functionality, versatility, and approachability while also refusing to abandon the style of the garment. she’s a magician of draping, and her sumo coats are a dream.

-as i’ve gotten to know her, she’s become someone for whom i have an immense amount of respect. in a part of the world where flexibility for the working mother is hard to come by, szeki prioritizes and accommodates the families of her seamstresses. her production facility is a daylight-filled space, and her team shares a home-cooked lunch together in their fully outfitted kitchen everyday. after lunch, the whole group has naptime. all of her employees, whether in new york or in china, seem to feel a sense of ownership and pride in the company. to create beautiful things is impressive. to create a beautiful environment is remarkable.
+as i’ve gotten to know her, she’s become someone for whom i have an immense amount of respect. she is dedicated and loyal, and she runs her business with integrity. szeki prioritizes and accommodates the families of her seamstresses. her production facility is a daylight-filled space, and her team shares a home-cooked lunch together in their fully outfitted kitchen everyday. after lunch, the whole group is offered a naptime. all of her employees, whether in new york or in china, seem to feel a sense of ownership and pride in the company. to create beautiful things is impressive. to create a beautiful environment is remarkable.

 i wrote this blog a while back, and i wanted to add a few things. since the covid-19 healthcare crisis began turning the world upside down, szeki has validated time and again the reasons that we work with her. not only did she close down her entire production studio and all three storefronts before it was mandated, but she's still been paying her employees, making sure her stockists are financially solvent, and converting in-home production to crafting reusable masks. her friendship is truly an honor.